Kosovo and

 Overnight in Pristina

-• Our first full day in Kosovo’s capital begins with a deep dive into the country’s recent history.
-Private tours of the Independence House and the Reporting House museums provide powerful context on Kosovo’s nonviolent resistance and its path to statehood.
-We continue the conversation with the museums’ curators and key political figures over a private lunch.
+Our first full day in Kosovo’s capital begins with a deep dive into the country’s recent history.
+A private tour of the Independence House provides powerful context on Kosovo’s nonviolent resistance and its path to statehood.
+Over lunch, we continue the conversation with tenured members of parliament, who share firsthand perspectives on Kosovo’s journey from peaceful resistance to independence and democracy building.

 The evening is yours to enjoy Pristina’s rich culinary scene.